Mozilla-Ocho/llamafile-llamaindex-examples/example.md

 ### Query your research assistant

-Now, we can ask some questions about homing pigeons.
+Finally, we're ready to ask some questions about homing pigeons.